llm-bible/llm-bible.github.io/_publications/bommarito2022gpt.markdown

 citations: 89
 bibkey: bommarito2022gpt
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2212.14402'}]
-tags: [GPT, Reinforcement Learning, Prompting, Fine-Tuning]
+tags: [Prompting, Fine-Tuning, GPT, Reinforcement Learning]
 ---
 Nearly all jurisdictions in the United States require a professional license exam, commonly referred to as "the Bar Exam," as a precondition for law